 There are many definitions of sustainability; one of them defines it as “meeting the needs of the present without compromising the ability of future generation to meet their own needs”.
-The problem is, how to deal with the present and the future needs depends on perspective on the sustainable development: weak or strong.
+The problem "How to deal with the present and the future needs" depends on perspective on the sustainable development: Weak or Strong.

 Weak sustainability is built on the neoclassical economic approach, which perceives the natural resources as superabundant or substitutable by another kind of capital.
 Weak sustainability also considers the economic system as a closed and isolated system that can grow infinitely.

 The natural capital can be substitutable by other capital forms, and the environmental degradation can be compensated with other economic activities.
 In this sense, the CO2 market, for example, the degradation resulting from the gas emissions can be compensated by payments and that is sufficient to mitigate the global warming, promote the green revolution and continue with the global economic agenda.